dkarthe/webjeda-blog/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 ---
 title: How to create and host a website on Github Pages?
-desc: For a beginner Github could be hardnut to creack.
-But with this tutorial learn how to create and host a website on Github Pages
+desc: For a beginner Github could be hardnut to crack.
+But with this tutorial learn how to create and host a website on Github Pages in simple steps.
 keywords: create a website on github, github pages website, host website on github
 ---